 In the previous lesson, you learnt about the various functions of management, viz., planning, organising, staffing, directing, coordinating and controlling.
-In this lesson we shall discuss the first two functions i.e., planning and organising emphasising the nature, importance, process of planning with its limitations and types, and the basic concepts of organising including process of organising, the organisation structure, delegation and decentralisation of authority.
+In this lesson we shall discuss the first two functions i.e., planning and organising emphasising the nature, importance and process of planning, and the basic concepts of organising including process of organising, the organisation structure, delegation and decentralisation of authority.